top of page

 marine-camp-waves.PNG

-Marine Science Camp Details
+Boys & Girls Marine Science Camp Details

 Where?

-We'll stay at a beach house (base camp) on Dauphin Island, Alabama on the Gulf of Mexico.
+Our base camp will be on Dauphin Island, Alabama on the Gulf of Mexico.
 Our "LAB" and all aspects of the camp will be on and around this small subtropical island.

 Who?

-Students age 12-18 on the first day of camp are eligible to attend camp.
+Students age 11-18 on the first day of camp are eligible to attend camp.

 Flying in?